-In addition to the host of targeting and display conditions you have access to through your Audience settings, you can also use a DriftLink to ensure a lead or prospect sees a specific bot when they reach your site from a link in your email!
+In addition to the host of targeting and display conditions you have access to through your Targeted settings, you can also use a DriftLink to ensure a lead or prospect sees a specific bot when they reach your site from a link in your email!

 DriftLinks are hashed identifiers that informs Drift which bot Playbook to fire.
 If you append them to any URL on your site, your Playbook will fire.

 - Sharing a link from your social media to drive a whole new pool of traffic to your website and bots!